 Where to stay

-Motorbike – You can rent motorbikes from The 1 Bar opposite the night market.
+Motorbike – You can rent motorbikes in Chaiyaphum from The 1 Bar opposite the night market.
 Call ahead to check availability 090 398 0341.
 Your hotel may also be able to assist you.

 Tuk Tuk / Taxi / Songtaew – A variety of taxi options are available.
 Your hotel is usually able to call one in advance, though we prefer to flag one down and negotiate a price.